 A subjective perspective is a mental position or attitude from which an individual views and judges things.

-What most people fail to understand is that thoughts and beliefs they take to be true are often just one, singular perspective of how the world and reality are, not necessarily the objective truth.
+Most people take their thoughts and beliefs as true.
+They fail to understand that often, they are just one singular perspective of how the world and reality are and not necessarily the objective truth.

 Core Beliefs, Limiting Beliefs And Belief Systems

 A core belief is a belief that is the very essence of who you are and central to your identity.
 Bringing it into question would mean that you question the core of your being.

 A limiting belief is a belief that limits us in some way, prevents us from moving forward and achieving goals and keeps us stagnant and stuck.
 Maybe you see a dream job and think, “I am not capable,” or “I do not have the skills.”
 Maybe a teacher once said you were bad with numbers, so you do not even try to manage your money.
 Maybe you got hurt in a relationship and decided you are unlovable.

 A system is a set of interconnected elements that are organized in a way to achieve something according to defined rules.

 A belief system is a set of mutually supporting beliefs that interconnect and support one another to achieve some sort of goal.